bytesized/utilities/README.md

 # Utilities

 * **clearclipboard**: Very simple utility that takes no arguments and empties the clipboard.
 Tested on Windows 10 and Ubuntu.
 * **digest**: Computes the digest of a file or string using the choice of any algorithm Python has available to it.
-Tested on Windows 10, Ubuntu and OSX.
 * **hexdump**: Prints the hexadecimal representation of file contents alongside the text contents.
 Automatically tries to fit output to the terminal width.
 Tested in Windows 10.
+* **markdown**: Uses the GitHub API to render a Markdown file as HTML.
+Takes an input file and an output file.
+Tested on OSX.

 # To do

 * Write an installer
-* Find my Markdown rendering script and add it to this repo
 * Write a single, unified version of my .bashrc file and add it to this repo.
 Currently I have a slightly different version on every system I use.